-Jameson Hubbs is a multidisciplinary artist native to Los Angeles who specializes in creating immersive environments and interactive installations.
+Jameson Hubbs is a multidisciplinary artist born in Los Angeles who specializes in creating immersive installations.
 Jameson’s ethos is driven by using interactive art as a tool to awaken the creativity and connection necessary for a larger paradigm shift in Western society.
-He is also the owner of Genius Drums, an upcycling business that creates one-of-a-kind musical instruments.
+He is also the owner of Genius Drums, a small business that creates one-of-a-kind musical instruments.

-Jameson aspires to build a series of interactive music sanctuaries around the city as part of a larger movement that uses public art to generate urban commons.
-His other long term goals include founding a nonprofit to donate instruments for schools and establishing tiny house communities for artists.
+Jameson aspires to build a series of interactive music sanctuaries around the city as part of a larger movement that uses public art to regenerate urban commons.
+The projects below are a compilation of Jameson's work as a production manager and lead artist.

 Genius Sound Temple

 Global Eclipse Gathering - Big Summit Prairie, Oregon 2017